-PHILADELPHIA (KYW Newsradio) — A Philadelphia City Council committee is holding a first-of-its-kind hearing Wednesday on how the city uses artificial intelligence and how it may use it in the future.
+PHILADELPHIA (KYW Newsradio) — A Philadelphia City Council committee held a first-of-its-kind hearing on Wednesday about how the city uses artificial intelligence and how it may use it in the future, but city officials offered few answers.

 Councilmember Rue Landau, who chairs the Committee on Technology and Information Services, called for the hearing as the city’s use of AI has grown.